Ancient Voices for the Modern Soul

 The Hinge of All Wisdom

 Proverbs 11:2 — "When pride comes, then comes disgrace, but with humility comes wisdom."
-Pride is treated as the root of almost every folly in the book.
+Pride is the root of almost every folly in the book.
 Humility is not weakness; it's alignment with reality — seeing yourself clearly before God and others.
-Jesus called Himself "gentle and humble in heart" (Matt 11:29).

 Money & Generosity